ubco-W2022T1-cosc301/project-group-25/README.md

 - Samin Intisar: Second year Computer Science major, huge football fan and love playing the guitar!
 - Jesse Lazzari: I am a third year computer science major and in my free time I like to ski!
-- Ritvik Khurana: Something?
-Hello World!
+- Ritvik Khurana: Hey, also a 2nd year CS major, I like to watch TV shows and play FPS games.

 ## Images